 Gokayama is similar to Shirakawa-go even though Shirakawa-go is more famous.

-15. Take Shin-Hotaka Ropeway to admire Japanese Alps
+15. Take Shin-Hotaka Ropeway to admire the Japanese Alps

 Taking the Shin-Hotaka Ropeway is one of the things to do in Takayama.

 The Shin-Hotaka Ropeway is quite simply the longest ropeway in Asia.
 The climb leads to the summit of Nishi Hotakadake mountain.
 This peak culminates at almost 3,000 meters.
 It is the third highest peak in Japan.